ignasrum/hocort/README.md

 hocort map Bowtie2 -x dir/basename -i input1.fastq -o out1.fastq
 ```

+### Compressed input/output
+Most pipelines support .gz compressed input and output.
+No extra configuration is required aside from having ".gz" extension in the filename.

 ### Removing host contamination
 The filter "--filter True/False" argument may be used to switch between outputting mapped/unmapped sequences.
 For example, if the reads are contaminated with human sequences and the index was built with the human genome, use "--filter True" to output unmapped sequences (everything except the human reads).